YottaDB/YDBDoc/GTMAdminOps/basicops.rst

 **gtm_local_collate** specifies an alternative collation sequence for local variables.

 **gtm_log** specifies a directory where the gtm_secshr_log file is stored.
 The gtm_secshr_log file stores information gathered in the gtmsecshr process.
 YottaDB recommends that a system-wide default be established for gtm_log so that gtmsecshr always logs its information in the same directory, regardless of which user's YottaDB process invokes gtmsecshr.
 In conformance with the Filesystem Hierarchy Standard, YottaDB recommends /var/log/yottadb/$gtmver as the value for $gtm_log unless you are installing the same version of YottaDB in multiple directories.
-Note that $gtmver can be in the form of V1.10 which represents the current YottaDB release and platform information.
+Note that $gtmver can be in the form of the current YottaDB release and platform.
 If you do not set $gtm_log, YottaDB creates log files in a directory in /tmp (AIX, GNU/Linux).
 However, this is not recommended because it makes YottaDB log files vulnerable to the retention policy of a temporary directory.

 .. note::
    In the latest versions, gtmsecshr logs its messages in the system log and the environment variable gtm_log is ignored.